Szunti/profile-sync-daemon/README.md

 # Example how to mount overlayfs without root permission in a user(+mount) namespace and run arbitrary commands in the user(+mount) namespace

-First we create a user and mount namespace where we are mapped to root ie. have all capabilities.
+First we create a user and mount namespace where we are mapped to root i.e. have all capabilities.
 To keep the namespace alive, we need a dummy process running (an infinite sleep loop).

 ```
-./control.sh create_ns # mainly an unshare call
+./control.sh create_ns # an unshare call
 ps # this shows ns_dummy.sh and sleep running
 ```